benjaminbolling/RSW/paper.md

 In this approach, each worker has the same schedule shifted by one week, resulting in that all workers follow the same schedule.
 The project has been divided into two phases, *Boolean Shift Arrays* (in which boolean shift arrays are generated) and *From Boolean Shift Arrays to a RWS* (in which a selected boolean shift array is shaped into its final RWS layout).

 ### Boolean Shift Arrays (phase 1)
 A boolean shift array is defined such that 1 means that the worker is working and 0 that the worker is not.
-The inputs (also known as constraints) used are shown in Table 1 below.
+The input species (also known as constraints) and their respective values used are shown in Table 1 below.

 Table 1: Constraints, i.e. the variables and their meanings, and some example values.